-As a fitness coach I’m always in search of a better or a different way to help my clients.
-Sometimes my search leads to new movements, exercises or program evolution, and sometimes it leads me to the neglected piece of equipment stashed in the corner of my studio.
+As a personal trainer I’m always in search of a better or a different way to help my clients.
+Sometimes my search leads to new movements, exercises, or program evolution, and sometimes it leads me to the neglected piece of equipment stashed in the corner of my studio.
 This is where I found myself most recently.
 Right there in the corner of my studio was, what should probably be called the most underused training tool in functional programming today, the Landmine.

 If you’re unfamiliar with the Landmine, my recommendation is to quickly make friends.
-This rockstar, toes the line between a free weight and fixed-plane machine, allowing you to train your entire body, without losing control of the weight, while also minimally impacting the joints.
+This rockstar, tows the line between a free-weight and fixed-plane machine, allowing you to train your entire body, without losing control of the weight, while also minimally impacting the joints.
 This is not a tool that should be stashed in the corner.

 Here are 3 ways the Landmine can transform your workout

-3.)
-All Movement Plans are Covered – The Landmine can easily work all movement planes – frontal sagittal and transverse.
+3. All Planes of Motion are covered – The Landmine can easily work all movement planes – frontal, sagittal, and transverse.
 When you train with the Landmine you get not only vertical but horizontal loading, which mimics everyday movement more natural than fixed machines can.

 Things to know about the Landmine